TheSaige/JedCore/README.md

 ## Changelog

+### 2.14.4
+- Adds light to all fire abilities, SpiritBeam, ElementSphere, and HealingWaters.
+  - `Properties.Fire.DynamicLight.Enabled`: Whether to display light for Fire, SpiritBeam, or ElementSphere.
+  - `Properties.Fire.DynamicLight.Brightness`: A number 1-15 where higher is brighter.
+  - `Properties.Fire.DynamicLight.KeepAlive`: Time in ms lights persist until they fade out.
+  - `Abilities.Water.HealingWaters.DynamicLight.Enabled`
+  - `Properties.Fire.DynamicLight.Brightness`
+  - `Properties.Fire.DynamicLight.KeepAlive`
+- Adds a travel speed option to Combustion, so range no longer affects the speed of the ability.
+Thank you for your report @BlackXLight!
+  - `Abilities.Fire.Combustion.Speed`: The travel speed in blocks per tick.
+- EarthLine sourcing is now spot-on, making it much more enjoyable.

 ### 2.14.3
 - Fixes a critical issue with EarthLine.
 Please update to this version!
 - EarthLine sourcing is now about as accurate as Core EarthBlast.